 The approach is more of an AI-readiness and discoverability scan than a full visibility-monitoring product.
 The checks it describes are useful because crawler access, server-rendered content, schema, sitemaps, and llms.txt can affect whether AI systems can parse and cite your site at all.

 The tradeoff is scope.
 Based on the public pages, the tool is strongest for checking whether AI systems can access and parse your site.
-It does not present itself as a competitor benchmark, custom prompt tracker, or response-level diagnostic.
+It doesn't present itself as a competitor benchmark, custom prompt tracker, or response-level diagnostic.

 Ahrefs AI Visibility Checker